 The Study of Number

-Algebra, now introduced, arose in Islam’s Golden Age, and the numerals we use travelled along Arab caravan trails from India.
+Recalling the previous history topic, it is fitting to learn how and why the numerals we use travelled along Arab caravan trails from India.

 The sequence of Fibonacci numbers leads to the golden ratio and mysterious phi, representing the harmony of the heavens and therefore widely used in the sacred architecture of old.